-The flat panel design of the receiver (such as seen in many contemporary shotgun receivers) was chosen to increase receiver stiffness, utilize cost effective two piece stocks, and inclusion of a rigid magazine guidance system.
+The flat panel design of the receiver (such as seen in many contemporary shotgun receivers) was chosen to increase receiver stiffness, utilize cheaper two piece stocks, and inclusion of a rigid magazine guidance system.
 The flat panel receiver design has been utilized very rarely in bolt action rifles.
 This unique shape provides receiver stiffness which can not be found in conventional cylindrical designs.
-This should have a beneficial effect on accuracy, as well as a huge impact on the customers perceived strength of the action.
-With the receiver's dimensions stretching the full height of the gun, the conventional single piece stock can be replaced with a less capital intensive two 1998 1998 piece stock.

-As a price comparison, the Remington M1100 synthetic butt stock costs \$3.20, while the fore end is \$2.96, for a total of \$6.16.
-The single piece M700 ADL synthetic stock costs \$7.69, for a difference of \$1.53.
+With the receiver's dimensions stretching the full height of the gun, the conventional single piece stock can be replaced with a less capital intensive two piece stock.
+For plastic stocks, the molds are much smaller, i.e. much easier to handle and requiring smaller less expensive presses in which to operate.
+For comparison, the Remington M100 synthetic butt stock costs \$3.20, while the fore end is \$2.96, for a total of \$6.16.
+The single piece M700 ADL synthetic stock costs \$7.69 for a difference of \$1.53.
 A savings of \$153,000 a year if 100,000 units are sold.
 Similarly, two piece stock wood blanks tend to be cheaper than their single piece counter parts.
 This is due to the fact the frequency of knots is lower the smaller the section of wood, i.e. less rejected blanks.
+The two piece stock also supplies the opportunity for a part reduction.
+The recoil lug found in the M700, and other conventional bolt action rifles is rendered obsolete.
+Finally, the flat panel receiver and two piece stock design provides a unique cosmetic look which would be very distinguishable on the shelf of any gun store.